cimug-org/cim-compare/README.md

  - To directly download the latest release of the cim-compare command-line application click [cim-compare-1.3.0.jar](https://github.com/cimug-org/cim-compare/releases/download/1.3.0/cim-compare-1.3.0.jar).

-## Overview: CIM Model Comparison Report Utility
+## Overview: CIM Model Comparison Reports

 **cim-compare** generates model comparison reports between two points in time.
 A link to the latest release can be found at the end of this README.